High Risk Family Case Management

 Deadlines

-4. Application Submission Dates and Times a.
-Application Due Date and Time: i.
-The Department must receive the Preliminary Submission materials (Letter of Intent, etc.): Not applicable. ii.
-The Department must receive the Full Application: Due on June 10, 2024 at 8:00am CST. iii.
-Applicants must electronically submit the complete application including all required narratives and attachments in the prescribed order. iv.
-Applications must be sent electronically to OFWNOFO@illinois.gov.
+Application Submission Dates and Times Application Due Date and Time: The Department must receive the Preliminary Submission materials (Letter of Intent, etc.): Not applicable.
+The Department must receive the Full Application: Due on October 16, 2024 at 12:00pm CST.
+Applicants must electronically submit the complete application including all required narratives and attachments in the prescribed order.
+Applications must be sent electronically to DHS.OFWNOFO@illinois.gov.
 The application will be electronically time-stamped upon receipt.
-The Department will ONLY accept applications submitted by electronic mail sent to OFWNOFO@illinois.gov.
+The Department will ONLY accept applications submitted by electronic mail sent to DHS.OFWNOFO@illinois.gov.
 Include the following in the subject line: 25-444-80-3383 and applicant agency name.
 Application submissions or delivery to any other email address or contact, including other IDHS offices or employees, will not be considered for review or funding.
-Applications will NOT be accepted if received by fax machine, hard copy, disk or thumb drive. v.
+Applications will NOT be accepted if received by fax machine, hard copy, disk or thumb drive.
 Applicants are required to notify the Department within 48 hours of the deadline, if they did NOT receive an email notifying them that their application was received.
 If the applicant does not receive an email and/or does not notify the Department within 48 hours, their application will be considered a late submission and will NOT be reviewed or scored.
 The applicant will NOT have the right to protest the submission/receipt of their application to the Department after the 48 hours.
-In the event of a dispute, the applicant bears the burden of proof that the application was received on time at the email location listed above. b.
-Missed Deadlines: i.
-Applications received after the due date and time will not be considered for review or funding.
+In the event of a dispute, the applicant bears the burden of proof that the application was received on time at the email location listed above.
+Missed Deadlines: Applications received after the due date and time will not be considered for review or funding.
 All applicants/applications determined to be non-compliant or otherwise determined to be disqualified from consideration will be separately notified in writing, by email, upon determination.
-This email will be sent to the email addresses provided in the application and will identify the reason for disqualification. ii.
+This email will be sent to the email addresses provided in the application and will identify the reason for disqualification.
 For your records, please keep a copy of your submission with the date and time the application was submitted along with the email address to which it was sent.
-The deadline will be strictly enforced. iii.
+The deadline will be strictly enforced.
 IMPORTANT: It is strongly recommended that the applicant not wait until the last minute to submit an application in case they experience technical difficulties with the submission process.
 Applicants should keep copies of all documentation that that may prove their application was submitted to the correct location and that it was received by IDHS on or before the deadline.
 Applicants should also maintain all electronic documentation, including screen shots, email correspondence, help desk ticket numbers, etc. that would document any unforeseen difficulties the applicant may have encountered regarding the timely submission of the application.
 Exception: If after all timely applications have been logged in, reviewed to determine eligibility and to establish that all mandatory requirements of the applicant have been met under the NOFO, there remains a targeted geographic area for which an application has not been received, The Department reserves the right to consider any late application for funding that proposes to serve that area.
 Additionally, if after review, ANY priority geographic area remains uncovered, DHS reserves the right to negotiate with ANY successful applicant entity to provide services in the uncovered area.
 Any successful applicant will be required to submit a written response agreeing to serve said geographic area within 48 hours and the language for these services to be provided will be reflected in the final contract.

 Range of Approval or Disapproval Time